Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 27 Oktober 2024 03.24.10 UTC
+- WIB: Minggu, 27 Oktober 2024 04.22.04 UTC
-- WITA: Minggu, 27 Oktober 2024 04.24.10 UTC
+- WITA: Minggu, 27 Oktober 2024 05.22.04 UTC
-- WIT: Minggu, 27 Oktober 2024 05.24.10 UTC
+- WIT: Minggu, 27 Oktober 2024 06.22.04 UTC

 Kutipan Inspiratif:
-"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: nature
+Kategori: technology